JoelPM/BIT/README.md

 # BIT
 Browser Interest Tooling.

+**This is a work in progress.**

 A generalized form of TURTLEDOVE.
 The most basic element of information.
-Not avian.

 TURTLEDOVE (abbreviated TD in places) is an elegant but high-level approach to introducing privacy in the context of ads.
 This document assumes that TURTLEDOVE is the right foundation and generalizes the concept while also filling in some details.